In Aftermath of Hurricane Laura, Residents Worry About Help

 “We can’t depend on the president.
 We can’t depend on nobody,” she said.
 “We’ll just take what we have and get it done.”

-As evacuated Lake Charles residents began returning home, many worried that they wouldn’t have enough support from the both the federal and state governments as they face a rebuilding process certain to take several months, if not longer.
+As evacuated Lake Charles residents return home, many worry they wouldn’t have enough support from both the federal and state governments as they face a rebuilding process certain to take several months, if not longer.

-Louisiana Gov. John Bel Edwards on Sunday warned that residents were in for a long recovery.
+Louisiana Gov. John Bel Edwards on Monday warned that residents were in for a long recovery, with 324,000 power outages across the state and hundreds of thousands of people without water or under boil water advisories.
+Meanwhile, stifling heat and humidity were adding to the trouble of clearing out debris, patching roofs and starting rebuilding work.

-“We’re going to be working really, really hard on the power outages, on the water systems, on the housing,” he said at a news conference.
-"But none of this is going to be easy.
-It’s not going to happen as quickly as most people would like for sure.”
+“This is going to be a very difficult storm to recover from,” he said.

+But Edwards praised the federal response so far, saying the Federal Emergency Management Agency has been quick to arrive with assistance and sent hundreds of workers to the region for recovery efforts.
+On Monday, Edwards announced a temporary roofing program operated by the U.S. Army Corps of Engineers.

+Eighteen deaths in Texas and Louisiana have been attributed to the storm; more than half were killed by carbon monoxide poisoning from the unsafe operation of generators.

-Crews were starting to take chain saws to fallen trees and patch roofs, but most homes in Lake Charles wrecked by the storm were still untouched.
-The Category 4 hurricane, which made landfall Thursday just south of Lake Charles near Cameron, Louisiana, before abating nearly 12 hours later, packed 150-mph (240-kph) winds and a storm surge that officials said was as high as 15 feet (4.5 meters) in some areas.
+The Category 4 hurricane made landfall Thursday just south of Lake Charles near Cameron, Louisiana, packing 150-mph (240-kph) winds and a storm surge as high as 15 feet (4.5 meters) in some areas.

-So far 18 deaths in Texas and Louisiana have been attributed to the storm; more than half of those people were killed by carbon monoxide poisoning from the unsafe operation of generators.

-The Federal Emergency Management Agency sent hundreds of workers to the region to help with search and rescue and other efforts.
-As of Sunday, more than 52,500 people had applied for FEMA assistance, and the agency had conducted over 200 home inspections and distributed more than $650,000 in assistance, said Tony Robinson, FEMA's administrator for the region.
-The Louisiana National Guard, meanwhile, had handed out hundreds of thousands of bottles of water and meals and about 14,000 tarps, the governor said.

-But the needs were substantial.
-In hard-hit Calcasieu Parish, some waited hours in line for tarps, water and other supplies at distribution sites, said parish spokesperson Tom Hoefer.
-The entire parish had been without power, and in many areas, including the parish seat of Lake Charles that's home to more than 78,000 people, water had not been flowing from taps, he said.
-Several residents Sunday said the water supply was still intermittent.
+Needs are substantial.
+In hard-hit Calcasieu Parish, some waited hours for tarps, water and other supplies at distribution sites, said parish spokesperson Tom Hoefer.
+The parish had been without power, and in many areas, including the parish seat of Lake Charles that's home to more than 78,000 people, water had not been flowing from taps, he said.

-Crews will have to rebuild hundreds of transmission towers along with resetting downed power poles and lines, clearing debris and assessing damage, said Scott Aaronson, vice president of security and preparedness for the Edison Electric Institute, the association of investor-owned electric companies in the U.S. The association said roughly 409,000 customers were still without power late Sunday as a result of the storm.
+Crews will have to rebuild hundreds of transmission towers and reset downed power poles and lines, said Scott Aaronson, vice president of security and preparedness for the Edison Electric Institute, the association of investor-owned electric companies in the U.S.

+Damage assessments were only beginning, but projections from two Boston-based disaster modeling firms — Karen Clark & Co. and AIR Worldwide — indicated insured losses to U.S. properties from Laura could reach $8 billion to $9 billion.

+Evacuees were spread across Louisiana and Texas, as officials tried to keep people from group shelters because of the coronavirus outbreak and put them in hotels instead.

+In New Orleans, city officials said about 9,200 evacuees were spread across 33 hotels.
+Volunteer organizations have aided the city in assembling a resource center, providing counseling and medical services along with donated food, clothing, diapers and other needs, according to Collin Arnold, the city’s emergency preparedness director.

+“It’s extremely complicated,” Arnold said.
+“You’re dealing with 33 different properties and the amount of personnel required to have people at every property is pretty staggering ...
+We would be congregate sheltering in any other hurricane season without COVID-19 hanging over our heads.
+We would be in large stadiums, arenas."

-Many people in Lake Charles were still staying outside town, but James Townley said he would remain in his home, as he did during the storm.
+In Lake Charles, many people were staying outside town.
+But James Townley said he would remain in his home, as he did during the storm.

 The front of his trailer had been blown away, leaving a single toilet exposed to the elements.

-Townley lay on a sofa in front of a fan — connected to a neighbor's generator — circulating hot, humid air.
+Townley lay on a sofa beside a fan — connected to a neighbor's generator — circulating hot, humid air.
 The 56-year-old's shirt was off, revealing scars from the open-heart surgery he had several years ago.
 He said he was out of medication for his heart and kidneys and had requested aid from FEMA — but not heard back.

 “I’m just going to sit here and do what I can do,” he said.
 “Maybe I’ll make it, maybe I won’t.”

 One silver pickup truck winding through Lake Charles’ streets carried four generations of a single family — six people inside the cab and three riding on the flatbed along with suitcases and bags filled with belongings.
-The family was visiting the homes where they each lived for the first time since the storm, assessing what they had lost and what had been spared.
+The family was visiting the homes where they each lived for the first time since the storm, assessing what they had lost.

-Driving the pickup was 53-year-old Patricia Mingo Lavergne.
-She was worried about how her home had fared, but also where everyone would sleep Sunday night.

 Winbush, 19, and her family were staying with relatives in Beaumont, Texas, over an hour’s drive away.
 Her mother, Monique Benjamin, stood with Winbush and two of her siblings in front of what was left of the tire shop.